Davy Williamson

-Born in Plant City, Florida and raised in his hometown, Wilmington, North Carolina, Davy Williamson began his musical career in 1996 when he joined the Indy Rock band, Emilio 5.
+Born in Plant City, Florida, and raised in his hometown, Wilmington, North Carolina, Davy Williamson began his musical career in 1996 when he joined the indie rock band Emilio 5, composed of members Jeff Bollinger (guitar) and Cutler Desjarlais (eventually bass), both of whom would go on to form hardcore punk band Lapseed Soul with childhood friend Greg Lindquist, now an acclaimed artist in NYC.
 He left the group later that year.
-In 1998, he co-founded a Modern rock band, Third Class Passenger, in North Carolina.
+In 1998, he co-founded a modern rock band, Third Class Passenger, in North Carolina.
 In 2003, the band recorded their debut unsigned album, Dislabelled, with recording and mixing engineer Steve Hardy.

 In 2004, he left Third Class Passenger and joined a Punk rock band, Ma-shot-pa but left in 2006.

 He has since performed as a solo act under the stage name, Davy Williamson.

 Early life

-Davy Williamson was born in Plant City, Florida on March 24, 1979 to Johnny David Williamson, a musician who also served in the US Army and the US Air Force, and Debbie Kay Harkins, a nurse.
+Davy Williamson was born in Plant City, Florida, on March 24, 1979, to Johnny David Williamson, a musician who also served in the US Army and the US Air Force, and Debbie Kay Harkins, a nurse.
 After his parent divorced, his mother married Terry Harkins in 1987.
-In 2010, His father passed away, survived by Davy and his brother, Steven Daniel Williamson.
+In 2010, His father died, survived by Davy and his brother, Steven Daniel Williamson.
 From his mother’s second marriage, he also has a half-brother, Lennon Harkins, and a half-sister, Melissa Marie Harkins.

 Growing up in Wilmington, North Carolina, he was deeply inspired by his father, a Bass player who was particularly influenced by the Southern rock, Country music and Hard rock.
 His mother loves Motown, Beach music, and Pop music, and this reflected on him as well.
 At the age of 13, he started playing the Guitar, but soon started playing other instruments as well, including Drums and Bass guitar.

 Due to his growing up around such diverse and usually conflicting family influence musically, it took him a long time to narrow down and define what his true sound was.
 His first tape was Sérgio Mendes’ Never Gonna Let You Go (Sérgio Mendes song).
 Every day, He and his brother, Steven, took a wild musical ride, bringing something different they had figured out how to play, be it a song by The Beatles, Propagandhi, Metallica, James Taylor, STP, Nirvana, and the likes.
 His brother, Steve, is now a musician as well.
 He sings, plays guitar, and plays bass as well.

 He attended E.A.
 Laney High School where he started his first indy band, Emilio 5, in 1996.
 He was also in Jazz ensemble in high school and was recognized as an advanced Guitar player in his early years with them.

 The summer before he turned 16, he went to stay with his father in Olympia, Washington.
 There, he had the chance to visit Aberdeen, Washington (Home of Kurt Cobain).
 This was during the Grunge Music boom.
 It was there that he fueled his desire for playing music.